CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/README.md

 ## Business Application
 An interesting application of random circuit sampling addressed in this cohort project is secure communication.
 The communication protocol can be used by any individuals, companies, governments, and militaries demanding high-level communication security.
 We provide more detailed description about the business application [here](./Business_Application_Team23.md)

-For each week, your team is asked to complete a Business Application.
-Questions you will be asked are:

-* Explain to a layperson the technical problem you solved in this exercise.
-* Explain or provide examples of the types of real-world problems this solution can solve.
-* Identify at least one potential customer for this solution - ie: a business who has this problem and would consider paying to have this problem solved.
-* Prepare a 90 second video explaining the value proposition of your innovation to this potential customer in non-technical language.

-For more details refer to the [Business Application found here](./Business_Application.md)